 The primary fluvial flood risk is along the River Avon and its main tributaries.
-These present fluvial flood risk to rural communities as well as some of the main urban centres including, but not exclusively, Alveston, Tiddington, Stratford-on-Avon, Welford on Avon, Bidford on Avon, Alcester and Henley in Arden.
-The fluvial flood extents are fairly well confined in the majority of the District, with wider extents along the River Avon due to lower lying, flat topography, notably through Stratford-on-Avon and downstream of Bidford on Avon.
+These present fluvial flood risk to rural communities as well as to the main urban centre of Warwick.
+The floodplains have wider extents along the River Avon due to lower lying, flat topography, notably through Warwick and downstream at Longbridge.
+The River Leam also presents significant flood risk at Leamington Spa with much of the town centre being at risk of flooding.
+Finham Brook also presents flood risk at Kenilworth.

-The Flood Zone maps for Stratford-on-Avon District are provided in Appendix A: Geo-PDFs, split into Flood Zones 2, 3a and 3b (including an 'indicative 3b' where FZ3a acts as FZ3b in the absence of detailed model data).
-The flood risk associated with the major locations in Stratford-on-Avon District are detailed in Appendix E.
+The Flood Zone maps for the Warwick District are provided in Appendix A: Geo-PDFs, split into Flood Zones 2, 3a and indicative 3b with the absence of detailed model data).
+The flood risk associated with the major locations in the Warwick District is detailed in Appendix E